 Children with disabilities are eligible for Special Education and related services when they meet IDEA’s definition of a “child with a disability” in combination with state and local policies.
 IDEA’s definition of a “child with a disability” lists 13 different disability categories under which a child may be found eligible for special education and related services.
 IDEA describes what each of these disability categories means.
 You’ll find those descriptions online at: http://www.nichcy.org/disability/categories/

 What does it mean to receive special education services?

 In general, Special Education services provide specially designed instruction that involves modifications to the curriculum itself and/or the way the curriculum is taught to meet the specific needs of the student.
 Other Special Education-related services such as speech and language therapy, occupational therapy, or physical therapy may also be needed.
 These are just a few of the related services that could be provided.

 What special services are being provided to our Cleveland Avenue community?

-In addition to Special Education, Morris Brandon also provides many other students with a variety of additional educational options.
+In addition to Special Education, CAE also provides many other students with a variety of additional educational options.
 These special services include Gifted Education (Challenge), 504 Plans, EIP, ESOL, and Tiers of Support.